voidtrance/voron-klipper-extensions/settling_probe/README.md

 #   Setting this to 'True' will enable the throw-away sample for all
 #   commands/operations that perform Z probing (QGL, Z tilt, Bed Mesh,
 #   Screw Tilt, etc.)
+#sample_count:
+#   The number of settling sample to take.
+Default is 1.
+#   This setting should not be needed since most systems require only
+#   a single sample to settle.
 ```

 The module also augments the `PROBE` and `PROBE_ACCURACY` commands with an